BhuwanKhanna/ai-intern-assignment-Bhuwan-Khanna/README.md

 # AI-INTERN-ASSIGNMENT-BHUWAN-KHANNA

-A dual-interface AI assistant powered by Google's Gemini LLM.
-This project includes both a robust command-line tool and a web-based chat interface.
+This project is a Python-based AI assistant that takes a user’s question as input, sends it to the Google Gemini API, and prints the response in the console.
+In addition to the required terminal script, a simple Streamlit web interface is also included as an optional extension.

 ## Features
-- **Terminal Interface**: Fast, efficient command-line interaction.
+- Command-line interface for quick interaction
-- **Web Interface**:    Dashboard with chat history.
+- Integration with Google Gemini (gemini-1.5-flash)
-- **Modern LLM**: Powered by the high-speed `gemini-flash-latest` model.
+- Optional Streamlit-based web interface
-- **Secure Config**: Environment-based API key management.
+- Environment-based API key configuration

 ## Project Structure
 - `main.py`: The core terminal-based query script.
-- `app.py`: The premium Streamlit web interface.
+- `app.py`: Optional Streamlit UI.
 - `requirements.txt`: Project dependencies.
 - `env_example.txt`: Template for API configuration.